← Back to Blog

 The single most important provision for a condo buyer to understand is Fannie Mae Selling Guide B4-2.1-03 (Ineligible Projects), current version effective August 6, 2025.
 The rule reads, in substance, that a project is ineligible if the HOA or co-op corporation is named as a party to pending litigation, or for which the project sponsor or developer is named as a party to pending litigation, that relates to the safety, structural soundness, habitability, or functional use of the project.
 Pre-litigation activity such as arbitration and mediation reasonably expected to proceed to formal litigation is treated the same as litigation itself.

-- Disputes with anticipated damages no more than 10% of the project's funded reserves.
-This is the single most actionable number in B4-2.1-03 for buyer due diligence.
+• Disputes with anticipated damages no more than 10% of the project's funded reserves.
+This is the most-quoted number in B4-2.1-03, and the one buyers most often misapply.
+It governs the non-structural matters only.

 Personal injury and wrongful death claims must be documented as fully insurance-covered to qualify as minor.
 Anything else gets the project moved to Fannie's ineligible list, which lenders can see through the Condo Project Manager (CPM) system but buyers cannot.
-Freddie Mac's Single-Family Seller/Servicer Guide §5701 applies an equivalent rule, and lenders document litigation through Fannie Mae Form 1076 (Full Review Condominium Project Questionnaire, rev. 03/2024), which asks the HOA directly whether it is named in any current or pending litigation, pre-litigation demand, mediation, or arbitration.
+Freddie Mac's Single-Family Seller/Servicer Guide §5701.3 applies an equivalent rule, carrying the same 10%-of-funded-reserves figure for amounts in dispute, and lenders document litigation through Fannie Mae Form 1076 (Full Review Condominium Project Questionnaire, rev. 03/2024), which asks the HOA directly whether it is named in any current or pending litigation, pre-litigation demand, mediation, or arbitration.

 On the FHA side, FHA Handbook 4000.1, Section II.C (Condominium Project Approval) governs the equivalent analysis.
 Form HUD-9992 (FHA Condominium Project Approval Questionnaire) Section 3.k requires pending-litigation disclosure including risk not covered by insurance or exceeding insurance coverage limits.
 The VA Lenders Handbook (Pamphlet 26-7, Ch.
-16) imposes a similar requirement for VA condo approval.
-The practical effect is identical: a building with pending litigation relating to safety, structural soundness, or habitability can lose conventional, FHA, and VA financing in the same week.
+16) treats pending litigation as one factor in VA condo project approval.
+Note the difference: Fannie and Freddie state an ineligibility rule a lender applies per loan, FHA runs a project-approval review that also counts suits concluded within the prior 12 months, and VA weighs litigation among several factors when a project is reviewed for its approved list.
+A structural case can close off all three routes, but they do not operate on the same clock, and no rule de-lists an already-approved project the week a complaint is filed.

 The 8 Channels for Finding HOA Lawsuits Before Closing